karan-ta/turbourls/README.md

 1. Git clone https://github.com/karan-ta/turbourls.git

 2. Since yesod is already set up, you don't need to set it up any more.
-Just runyesod devel --port 3000 (or what ever port you want to use)
+Just run yesod devel --port 3000 (or what ever port you want to use)
+3. To change data base connection details, go to config/settings.yml

 # To set up a fresh installation  on your computer follow these steps